Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

    ![Radionbutton](/Assets/Icons/Radiobutton.png "[Radiobutton]") *automatic*: Changes in a PIM product are automatically applied to the offer.
 The initial offer is also automatically applied.

   + Click the *Offer Status* drop-down list and select the initial offer status.
 The statuses below are available:
-    + **Active**: The offer is active.
+    + **active**: The offer is active.
 It is displayed in the selected connection and can be sold there.
-    + **Inactive**: The offer is inactive.
+    + **inactive**: The offer is inactive.
 It is not displayed in the selected connection and cannot be sold there.
-    + **N/A**: The offer is unknown to the selected connection and cannot be sold there.
+    + **offline**: The offer is unknown to the selected connection and cannot be sold there.

 6. Click the [SAVE] button in the bottom right corner of the *Create Offer* window.